 The White House

-Although compact in size, the sitting room with its comfortable seating and log fire, presents a cosy space where you can relax after a busy day.
-Just along the hallway, you will find the ground floor bedroom in a calming colour pallet, set up with twin beds.
-There is also a separate downstairs WC and utility room.
+Although compact in size, the sitting room is a cosy space for relaxation following busy days courtesy of its comfy seating and crackling log fire.
+Just along the hallway, you will find the ground floor bedroom, set up with twin beds amid a calming colour palette.
+There's also a separate downstairs loo and a handy utility room.

 Access hall with coat hooks and storage space in the utility room.